kmiguel10/nextjs-nft-marketplace-moralis/README.md

 2. Sell page
     a.
 You can list your nft on the marketplace

+Moralis: How do we tell it to listen to our events?

+1. Connect it to the blockchain
+2. Which contract, which events, and what to do when it hears those events

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started